Pinafore/cl1-hw/proposal/project.md

 classification followed by a race---among those who know the answer---to punch a button first.

-Here'Äôs an example of a quiz bowl question:
+Here's an example of a quiz bowl question:

 Expanding on a 1908 paper by Smoluchowski, he derived a formula for the intensity of scattered light in media fluctuating densities that